Continuous journey regulation: Continuous journey regulation

-Impact of the Continuous Journey Regulation
+Impact of the continuous journey regulation

 The government responded by introducing an amendment to the Immigration Act, which expressly authorized a regulation "to prohibit the landing of any specified class of immigrants or any immigrants who have come to Canada otherwise than by continuous journey from the country of which they are natives or citizens and upon through tickets purchased in that country."

 The amendment was enacted on 10 April 1908.
-The government passed an order-in-council under the amended Act on May 27, 1908.
-Further regulation was passed by an order-in-council on 3 June 1908, which stated thatNo immigrant of Asiatic origin shall be permitted to enter Canada unless in actual and personal possession in his or her own right of two hundred dollars unless such person is a native or subject of an Asiatic country in regard to which special statutory regulations are in force or with which the Government of Canada has made a special treaty, agreement or convention.While neither regulation expressly referred to India, they effectively stopped immigration from India as the $200 cash requirement limit was a significant hurdle for most potential immigrants from India, and the continuous journey regulation was made effective by pressuring steamship companies not to provide direct service between Canada and India or to sell through tickets from Indian ports.
+The government issued an order-in-council under the amended act on 27 May 1908.
+Further regulation was issued by an order-in-council on 3 June 1908, which stated thatNo immigrant of Asiatic origin shall be permitted to enter Canada unless in actual and personal possession in his or her own right of two hundred dollars unless such person is a native or subject of an Asiatic country in regard to which special statutory regulations are in force or with which the Government of Canada has made a special treaty, agreement or convention.While neither regulation expressly referred to India, they effectively stopped immigration from India as the $200 cash requirement limit was a significant hurdle for most potential immigrants from India, and the continuous journey regulation was made effective by pressuring steamship companies not to provide direct service between Canada and India or to sell through tickets from Indian ports.

 Canadian Pacific did run a very lucrative shipping line between Vancouver and Calcutta.
 However, the Canadian government forced the company to stop this service.
 It was now impossible to come via a continuous journey to Canada.

 A new, revised Immigration Act was enacted on 4 May 1910.
-It included provisions similar, though not the same as provisions in the 1906 Act, which authorized the continuous journey and $200 cash requirement regulations.
-The two 1908 regulations were reenacted on 9 May 1910, by orders-in-council P.C.
+It included provisions similar, though not the same as provisions in the 1906 act, which authorized the continuous journey and $200 cash requirement regulations.
+The two 1908 regulations were reissued on 9 May 1910, by orders-in-council P.C.
 920, P.C.
 924, and P.C.
 926.